Skip to main content

 2. verify that balances are fetched correctly after connection,

-3. test Solana Devnet transaction signing,
+3. test Solana Devnet and Ethereum Sepolia transaction signing,

 4. observe when PoHI / VCA is triggered through the Action Confirmation Screen.